jestjs/jest/docs/en/Configuration.md

 ### `coverageThreshold` [object]
 Default: `undefined`

 This will be used to configure minimum threshold enforcement for coverage results.
 If the thresholds are not met, jest will return failure.
 Thresholds, when specified as a positive number are taken to be the minimum percentage required.
 When a threshold is specified as a negative number it represents the maximum number of uncovered entities allowed.
+Thresholds can be specified as `global`, as `glob` paths or just paths.
+If globs or paths are specified alongside `global`, coverage data for matching paths will be subtracted from overal coverage and thresholds will be applied independently.
+Threshold for globs is applied to all files matching the glob.
+If the file specified by path is not found, error is returned.

-For example, statements: 90 implies minimum statement coverage is 90%. statements: -10 implies that no more than 10 uncovered statements are allowed.
+For example, statements: 90 implies minimum statement coverage is 90%. statements: -10 implies that no more than 10 uncovered statements are allowed. `global` branch threshold 50 will be applied to all files minus matching `./src/components/**/*.js` and `./src/api/very-important-module.js`.

 ```json
 {